bryanbraun/music-box-fun/docs/url-data.md

 - Created a custom minification map, to manually minify the songState when compressing, and unminify it when decompressing.
 This saves about 40 characters and the savings will increase as songState gets more complex over time.
 - Changed the CSV notes to Arrays (this compresses better).
 - Removed "playSpeed" from state (to be reintroduced later as "tempo").

+### Version 1

+Breaking changes:
+- Change the stored yPos data to represent the "note-center" or "strike-time" of the note, instead of the y-position of the top of a "standard" (16px) note.
+- Adjust bar lengths from 50px to 48px, and adapt the data of existing songs accordingly.

+See the `version-adapters.js` file for more details.

 ### Future ideas
 - A custom, domain-specific encoding?